Category Archives: Fishing Reports

 Hubbard Creek

 SLOW.
-Water Stained; 85 degrees; 14.04 feet below pool.
-Bass are slow with the best bite around the north end of the dam on rocks of the overflow, and in Game Warden Cove in 4-11 feet of water on trees near the rocky shoreline.
+Water Stained; 77 degrees; 14.89 feet below pool.
+Bass are slow.
 Smaller fish are biting topwaters, and bigger fish were caught on square bill crankbaits for jerkbaits for schooling bass.
 Blue catfish can be caught on juglines with live bait or cut carp.
 White bass are schooling throughout the day.
-Anticipate increased boater traffic due to the Labor Day weekend.

 Jacksonville